opencompl/paper-template/README.md

       of room for comments
     - Pieces of text can be addressed specifically by underlining this text
     - Comments in float enviroments (e.g., figure)
-  - Paper Video
-    - At each commit, we also build a small video that visualizes the paper-writing process
   - GitHub Pages Support
     - The rebuilt repository will be pushed to GitHub Pages such that the PDFs are also available for users without a GitHub Account.
 The PDFs are availble as